تنبيه: النسخة الإنجليزية من هذه الاتفاقية هي النسخة النافذة في حال وجود تعارض بين النسخة الإنجليزية والنسخ الأخرى.

 In meeting its obligation to take all reasonable steps to obtain on a consistent basis the best possible result for the execution on your orders, LCM may use one or more of the following venue types when executing orders on your behalf:

 We will regularly assess the execution venues available for any financial instruments that we trade to identify those that will enable us, consistently, to obtain the best possible results.
 We may add or remove execution venues from the list following such assessment.
-We will not notify you specifically of any changes to the list of execution venues but a current list is available on request and can be found below.
+We will not notify you specifically of any changes to the list of execution venues but a current list is available on request.

 7. Monitoring & Review